hhchen1105/mini-ml/README.md

 ## About

-This project aims to provide a backbone implementation of the key machine learning algorithms for educational purposes.
+This project provides a foundational implementation of key machine learning algorithms for educational and research purposes.

+From an **educational** perspective, while libraries like Scikit-learn prioritize robustness and efficiency by using complex and optimized code, our implementation focuses on readability above all else.
+This makes it easier for those looking to understand the inner workings of machine learning algorithms to follow along and grasp the details through the code.

+From a **research** standpoint, having a clear and flexible backbone implementation allows for faster experimentation and modification of existing machine learning algorithms.
+This can significantly streamline the process of improving or testing new algorithm designs.

+**In summary**, this project serves as a resource for both learners and researchers, providing clear, accessible code that encourages exploration and experimentation with machine learning algorithms without compromising on essential functionality.

 ## Design principle